- Oops!Something went wrong.Please try again later.

 “Food is the center of everything in Mexico,” Jinich says.
 “What I would say about celebrating the Mexicanness of this holiday is that, in this country, there’s no starting time, no ending time, and there’s always a generous amount of food at any gathering.
 That’s the Mexican way and part of what connects us to Mexican food — the friendliness, the warmth, the customization.”

-While celebrating Cinco de Mayo looks different for everyone this year, we can all embody Mexico’s positive, hospitable spirit by hosting a virtual gathering, making extra dishes for a lonely neighbor, or gathering everyone in the kitchen to put together a delicious meal.
+While celebrating Cinco de Mayo might still look different from a typical night out or large gathering, we can all embody Mexico’s positive, hospitable spirit by hosting a virtual or intimate celebration, making extra dishes for a lonely neighbor, or gathering everyone in the kitchen to put together a delicious meal.
 We’re taking advantage of every reason to celebrate in this strange season of life, and we encourage you to do the same.
 And who needs an excuse to enjoy a homemade margarita and nourishing Mexican comfort food?

 You Might Also Like